Indian Armed Forces: Aircraft

 In the aerial refuelling (tanker) role, the IAF operates six Ilyushin Il-78MKIs.
-For strategic military transport operations the IAF uses the Ilyushin Il-76, and has placed orders for 10 Boeing C-17 Globemaster III, four of which were delivered by November 2013.
-The C-130J Super-Hercules planes of the IAF is used by special forces for combined Army-Air Force operations.
-There are six C-130Js in service and six more are planned to be procured.
+For strategic military transport operations, the IAF uses the Ilyushin Il-76, and has placed orders for 10 Boeing C-17 Globemaster III, four of which were delivered by November 2013.
+The C-130J Super-Hercules planes of the IAF are used by special forces for combined Army-Air Force operations.
+There are six C-130Js in service, and six more are planned to be procured.
 The Antonov An-32 serves as medium transport aircraft in the IAF.

 As an airborne early warning system, the IAF operates the Israeli EL/W-2090 Phalcon Airborne Early Warning and Control System AEW&C. A total of three such systems are in service, with possible orders for two more.
 The DRDO AEW&CS is a project of India's DRDO to develop an AEW&C system for the Indian Air Force.
 The DRDO AEWACS programme aims to deliver three radar-equipped surveillance aircraft to the Indian Air Force.
 The aircraft platform selected was the Embraer ERJ 145.
-Three ERJ 145 were procured from Embraer at a cost of US$300 Million, including the contracted modifications to the airframe.
+Three ERJ 145 were procured from Embraer for US$300 million, including the contracted modifications to the airframe.
 Probable delivery date for the first batch of three is 2015.